A criminal profile of the Gilgo Beach serial killer

 At the same time, he may have also started to realize that approaching sex workers in public was a risky move.
 All it would take was one eagle-eyed bystander to turn his entire world upside down.

-At some point, it seems as though he arrived at the conclusion that he no longer needed to dismember his victims and dump their remains at different locations.
-Instead, he decided to wrap their bodies in burlap and dump them at the roadside by Ocean Parkway.
+At some point, he concluded that he no longer needed to dismember his victims and dump their remains at different locations.
+Instead, he could just wrap their bodies in burlap and throw them into the bushes off Ocean Parkway.

 In his mind, dismemberment was no longer worth the hassle.

-The Long Island serial killer’s earlier victims worked on the street.
-This means that he would have had to approach them in public.
+The killer’s earlier victims worked on the street.
+This meant that he had to publicly approach them in red-light districts.

-This left him somewhat exposed.
-Although he was probably as careful as he could be, there was always the possibility that someone would remember seeing the victim getting into his vehicle.
+Although he was probably as discreet as he could be, there was always the possibility that someone would remember a victim getting into his vehicle.

 This is why he went to such lengths to conceal their identities.

-However, with the Gilgo Four, it was different.
-In the lead-up to their murders, he was able to keep a safe distance by finding them on Craigslist and then contacting them using burner phones.
-At that point, he was able to lure them to places where he could pick them up unnoticed.
+With the Gilgo Four, it was different.
+In the lead-up to their murders, he was able to keep a safe distance by finding them on Craigslist and contacting them using burner phones.

 Consequently, he may have no longer felt the need to obscure their identities.
 In his mind, it didn’t matter because the authorities had no way of connecting him to them.

-After this discovery, it seems as though he stopped using the bay to dump identifying remains.
+After this discovery, it appears as though he stopped using the bay.

 In 1997, he dumped the torso of an unidentified woman (Peaches) in Hempstead Lake State Park.
-In an effort to identify the woman, the authorities published a photograph of her tattoo in local newspapers.
+To identify the woman, the authorities published a photograph of her tattoo in local newspapers.

-From that point on, he started to mutilate or obscure his victims’ tattoos.
+From that point on, he started mutilating his victims’ tattoos.

-After Taylor was identified, he decided to stop dumping his victims’ remains out in the open.
-He also stopped approaching girls on the street.
+Following Taylor’s identification, he stopped dumping remains out in the open.
+He also stopped approaching victims on the street.

 As you can see, he seemingly adapted his M.O. with each development in the case.

-All of this shows us that he actively pays attention to the news coverage about his crimes.
+All of this shows us that he actively pays attention to news coverage about his crimes.

 If this is true, then it is likely that he frequently Googles the case, its victims, and the officers who are in charge of it.
 He might even frequent message boards that discuss it.
 There’s also a very good possibility that he collects news clippings about the murders.